BimaPDev/Enigma/README.md

 Due to React-Native Framework Enigma is able to work for both of the most popular leading phone tech company Iphone and Android phones.

 ## Installation
-First download the React-Native Framework
+First download Node.JS which could be found in https://nodejs.org/en/ Then download the React-Native Framework
 ```bash
 npm install -g expo-cli
 ```